Thpopel/Portfolio/eeg.md

 <img src="a.png" width="700"/>

-**Next, we can call on .meta to get a list of pertinent information regarding the image:**
+**Next, we can call on .meta to get a list of pertinent information regarding the image.
+Information such as patient name, ID, and weight:**

 <img src="b.png" width="700"/>